jrcheeseman/Data-Science-Specialization/Getting-and-Cleaning-Data/README.md

-# Getting and Cleaning Data
+# Getting and Cleaning Data Course Project

-Before you can work with data you have to get some.
-This course will cover the basic ways that data can be obtained.
-The course will cover obtaining data from the web, from APIs, from databases and from colleagues in various formats.
-It will also cover the basics of data cleaning and how to make data “tidy”.
-Tidy data dramatically speed downstream data analysis tasks.
-The course will also cover the components of a complete data set including raw data, processing instructions, codebooks, and processed data.
-The course will cover the basics needed for collecting, cleaning, and sharing data.
+The purpose of this project is to demonstrate how to collect, work with, and clean a data set.

+The goal is to prepare tidy data that can be used for later analysis.

+run_analysis.R reads the relevant data files, makes them tidy, and outputs tidy_data.txt

+CodeBook.md describes how the data were transformed, and basic details about the variables in tidy_data.txt